jazzband/jsonmodels/docs/usage.rst

 extends `List`).

 You can try to use validators shipped with this library.
-To get more details see :module:`jsonmodels.validators`.
+To get more details see :mod:`jsonmodels.validators`.
 Shipped validators affect generated schema out of the box, to use full potential JSON schema gives you.

 Custom validators